keboola/blog/_posts/2019-11-25-accelerate-your-end-to-end-data-pipelines-with-keboola-scaffolds.md

 ![](/uploads/scaffolds4.png)

-_A drill-down look at the components of the ReviewTrackers Reviews to Snowflake scaffold_
+_A drill-down look at the components of the ReviewTrackers Reviews to Snowflake scaffold._

 Once we succumb to the appeal of the blue button, we can see that the scaffold is already doing everything for us (✅for the win).
 All we need to do is connect our ReviewTrackers account.